 Medical Leave: Students requesting a medical disability leave of absence must submit documentation on letterhead from a medical provider (M.D., D.O., etc.) stating that you are unable to complete coursework during the semester that the leave is being requested due to medical care/treatment.
 If you are requesting a medical leave in a term that has already begun, the medical provider's documentation should also state when the care started and whether the condition for which you are receiving treatment was present at the beginning of the term or worsened to the point that you are unable to continue with coursework.

-Approval: Requests for a leave of absence are submitted to the registrar.
+Approval: Requests for a leave of absence are submitted to the Registrar's Office.

 Returning from Leave: Students are automatically activated to register for the semester following a leave of absence.